-Goodman Theatre is now encouraging project proposals for the second season of Future Labs, a series of workshops and presentations of plays written and led by artists of color to be held in the first eight months of 2022.
+Goodman Theatre is now encouraging project proposals for the third season of Future Labs, a series of workshops and presentations of plays written and led by artists of color to be held in the first eight months of 2023.
 We are seeking bold, imaginative works from Black, Indigenous, Latinx, AAPI, SWANA and other playwrights of color for development and public presentation.
 Future Labs is curated by Associate Director of Education & Engagement Quenna L. Barrett, Director of New Works Jonathan L. Green, Video Producer Alberto Mendoza, Producer Malkia Stampley, and a cross-departmental team of Goodman staff holding intersectional identities.

 Each project will be supported with:

 - Individualized dramaturgical support and feedback from Goodman artistic staff

 - Casting by Goodman’s Associate Casting Director Rachael Jimenez

 - Project proposals are open to all Chicago-based playwrights of color who have not yet had a full production at Goodman Theatre.

 - If you have had other readings or developmental processes here, or if you are or have been a member of the Playwrights Unit, but you have not had a full production, you are still eligible for this program.